Jan Verheijen

 Johannes "Jan" Verheijen (30 November 1896 – 29 April 1973) was a Dutch weightlifter who competed in the 1924 Summer Olympics and in the 1928 Summer Olympics.
-He was born and died in The Hague and was the brother of Hendrik and Minus Verheijen.
+He was born and died in The Hague.

 In 1924 he finished twelfth in the light-heavyweight class.
 Four years later he won the bronze medal in the light-heavyweight class of the 1928 Games.
+Jan was the brother of Hendrik and Minus Verheijen.
+All three brothers competed in weightlifting at the 1928 Summer Olympics, where Jan was the only one of the three to pick up a medal.